Kong/kongponents/docs/components/table-data.md

 />
 ```

-## Underlying KTableView Component
+## Base KTableView Component

-KTableData uses KTableView component providing data fetching layer on top.
-KTableData supports all KTableView [props](/components/table-view#props) (with the exception of `data` prop, which is replaced with [`fetcher` prop](#fetcher) in KTableData), [slots](/components/table-view#slots) and [events](/components/table-view#events) (with the exception of [pagination events](/components/table-view#pagination-events) which are not emitted by KTableData). `headers` and `hidePaginationWhenOptional` props as well as `update:table-preferences` event are handled slightly differently in KTableData.
+KTableData wraps the KTableView component, adding data fetching functionality.

+KTableData supports all [KTableView props](/components/table-view#props) (with the exception of `data` prop, which is replaced with [`fetcher` prop](#fetcher) in KTableData), [slots](/components/table-view#slots) and [events](/components/table-view#events) (with the exception of [pagination events](/components/table-view#pagination-events) which are not emitted by KTableData). `headers` and `hidePaginationWhenOptional` props as well as `update:table-preferences` event are handled slightly differently in KTableData.
 See below sections for details.

 ## Props

 ### headers

-In addition to all header object properties supported in KTableView, KTableData also allows specifying whether a column should be sortable via a function provided via [`sortHandlerFunction` prop](#sorthandlerfunction).
+In addition to all header object properties supported by KTableView, KTableData also allows specifying whether a column should be sortable  by providing a [`sortHandlerFunction` prop](#sorthandlerfunction).

 ```ts
 interface TableDataHeader {